bvavra/MIDI_Accordion/README.md

 60-40 Rosin Core Solder|Used to create circuit joints.
 Brass Wire and Holder|Used to clean the soldering iron tip.
 Desoldering Wick/Pump/Bulb|Used to fix soldering mistakes.
-Adjustable Circuit Board Holder|Used to hold the circuit board in place while I solder.
+Adjustable Circuit Board Holder|Used to hold the circuit board in place while soldering.
 Wire Strippers|Used to cut and strip wires to size.
 Wire Cutters|Used to trim wires and components after they've been soldered.
 Utility Knife|Used to cut the circuit boards and sever bad solder connections.
 Sandpaper|Used to smooth cuts made to circuit boards.
 Power Drill|Used to drill holes in the circuit boards and the accordion.
-Small Flathead Screwdriver (c.1/8")|Used to open up the accordion.
+Small Flathead Screwdriver (c.1/8")|Used to open up and take apart the accordion.
 Crimping pliers|(Optional) Used to make jumper wire ends.

 I had to buy most of these tools for this project, which rang up to about $100 total.